 School-based resilience training is vital because it equips distressed pupils with practical coping strategies, helping them manage emotions, build confidence, and navigate challenges more effectively.
 By actively supporting pupils’ mental wellbeing in a familiar environment, schools can improve both emotional health and overall academic engagement.
+This session is run collaboration with Child and Family Training.

 Register for the Event & Pricing